My Way of Working as a Therapist

 My role is to support you to navigate through difficulties to find your own answers at your pace.
 Nothing is imposed but sometimes we need to consider questions and conundrums in the work that may feel challenging.

 I continue to draw on my long career in the helping professions as well as private practice because of the breadth and depth of experience it has given me.
-I have supported adults with various issues for over 30 years first as a social worker, then as a counsellor and psychotherapist.
+I have supported adults with various issues for over 30 years first as a social worker, then as a counsellor and now as a psychotherapist.

 I first gained experience working with offenders, learning about offending behaviour, contributory factors, and victim impact including substance abuse, mental health, the impact of childhood traumas, and many other issues.
 Working with people to understand more about their lives and their choices supported people to consider different ways of living.